Antipsychotic Prescribing

 Figure 3.
 Dopamine Pathways.
 (This design is copyrighted by Abbie Schmitt, RN, MSN, 2024, and may not be reproduced without permission from Nursing CE Central)

-The antipsychotic action is thought to be mostly produced by their ability to block the effect of dopamine; D2 receptors inhibit the activity of adenylyl cyclase in the mesolimbic system (4).
+The antipsychotic action is thought to be produced mainly by their ability to block the effect of dopamine; D2 receptors inhibit the activity of adenylyl cyclase in the mesolimbic system (4).

-The D1-like receptor is coded by a gene on chromosome 5, increases cAMP by Gs-coupled activation of adenylyl cyclase, and is located mainly in the putamen, nucleus accumbens, and olfactory tubercle and cortex (2).
-D5, is coded by a gene on chromosome 4, also increases cAMP, and is found in the hippocampus and hypothalamus.
+The D1-like receptor is coded by a gene on chromosome 5, increases cAMP by Gs-coupled activation of adenylyl cyclase, and is located mainly in the putamen, nucleus accumbens, olfactory tubercle, and cortex (2).
+D5, coded by a gene on chromosome 4, increases cAMP and is found in the hippocampus and hypothalamus.

-The D2 decreases cAMP (by Gi-coupled inhibition of adenylyl cyclase), and inhibits calcium channels, but opens potassium channels (2).
-It is found both pre- and postsynaptically on neurons in the caudate-putamen, nucleus accumbens, and olfactory tubercle.
-A second member of this family, the D3 receptor is thought to also decrease cAMP and is located in the frontal cortex, medulla, and midbrain.
+The D2 decreases cAMP (by Gi-coupled inhibition of adenylyl cyclase), inhibits calcium channels, and opens potassium channels (2).
+Both pre- and postsynaptically found on neurons in the caudate-putamen, nucleus accumbens, and olfactory tubercle.
+A second family member, the D3 receptor, is also thought to decrease cAMP and is located in the frontal cortex, medulla, and midbrain.
 D4 receptors also decrease cAMP and are concentrated in the cortex (2).

-The first-generation antipsychotic agents block D2 receptors for the most part, and their binding affinity is correlated with clinical antipsychotic and extrapyramidal potency.
-The degree of this blockade in D2 receptors and relation to other actions varies considerably among drugs (2).
+First-generation antipsychotic agents mostly block D2 receptors, and their binding affinity is correlated with clinical antipsychotic and extrapyramidal potency.
+The degree of this blockade in D2 receptors and its relation to other actions vary considerably among drugs (2).

 The first-generation antipsychotics also depress the release of hormones by the hypothalamus and pituitary gland.
 Loxapine, in addition to D2 receptors, blocks the activity of serotonin 5-HT2A receptors (4).